hiyama341/ConStrain/README.rst

     $ pip install constrain

-If you want to develop or you cloned the repository from our `GitHub <https://github.com/hiyama341/ConStrain/>`__ you can install ConStrain in the following way.
+If you want to develop or if you cloned the repository from our `GitHub <https://github.com/hiyama341/ConStrain/>`__ you can install ConStrain in the following way.

 ::